Location: Geneva, Switzerland, with regular travel

 Start Date: June 2019.
 This is a long-term staff position with an initial contract of one year.

 GICHD’s policy work aims at strengthening the connection between explosive risk reduction and broader agendas, stimulating reflections and influencing the sector’s response to a constantly changing policy and operational landscape.
 The complexity of contamination in current conflicts, humanitarian access, gender equality or the relevance of development, security and good governance considerations are prominent issues addressed by GICHD’s policy work.
 The latter also comprises research to inform international policy and normative processes with evidence.

-- Manage the projects on documenting the humanitarian and development impact of anti-vehicle mines and on mainstreaming the SDGs into mine action (budgeting, implementation, donor reporting and dissemination of findings).
+- Manage the project on the promotion of linkages between explosive risk reduction programmes and security system reform and the project on mine action and peace building (budgeting, donor reporting, and dissemination of findings).